-Your starting row will be behind.
-With your hook in place, insert into the top of the 1st stitch of the starting row at the back and work a sl st to join the pieces.
+The starting row will be at the back.
+With your hook in place, insert into the top of the 1st stitch of the starting row at the back and work a slst to join the piece

-The neater you can work this stitch, the better the edge of the hat will be.
+The neater you can work this stitch, the more even the edge will be

-Continue along the row using the same technique.
-(Pick up next stitch of last row worked first and then opposite stitch of first row and sl st them together)
+Continue along the row using this technique.
+(Pick up next stitch of last row worked first and then opposite stitch of first row and slst them together)

 To form the hat shape, tie the two ends to secure.